A Brief Manual

 • Some choices set hidden state.
 Who you sleep with, who you trust, what ship you take — these persist and change later scenes (and what some characters say to you).

 • Save your judgment for the final choice.
 The last decision is the one that matters.
-Each of the six possibilities tells a complete short story — pick the one that feels right to you, then come back later for the others.
+Each of the fifteen possibilities tells a complete short story — pick the one that feels right to you, then come back later for the others.

-About those six endings —
+About those fifteen endings —

 Content advisory